 Status: On September 15, 2021, the Fourth Circuit held that Wikimedia's lawsuit must be dismissed to protect state secrets.
-On October 29, Wikimedia filed a petition for rehearing en banc.
+On March 29, the court denied Wikimedia's petition for rehearing en banc.

 Case Information: Wikimedia Found. v.
 NSA, No. 1:15-cv-00662-TSE (D. Md.), No. 15-2560 (4th Cir.).